 If-None-Match HTTP request header makes the request conditional.
 For

-HEAD methods, the server will send back the requested resource, with a
+HEAD methods, the server will return the requested resource, with a

-ETag matching the given one.
+ETag matching the given ones.
 For other methods, the request will be processed only if the eventually existing resource's

 ETag doesn't match any of the values listed.

 When the condition fails for

 HEAD methods, then the server must return HTTP status code 304 (Not Modified).
 For methods that apply server-side changes, the status code 412 (Precondition Failed) is used.
 Note that the server generating a 304 response MUST generate any of the following header fields that would have been sent in a 200 (OK) response to the same request: Cache-Control, Content-Location, Date, ETag, Expires, and Vary.

 ETag uses the weak comparison algorithm, meaning two files are considered identical if the content is equivalent — they don't have to be identical byte by byte.
 For example, two pages that differ by their creation date in the footer would still be considered identical.